BroadbentT/LINUX-FIREWALL/README.md

 - [x] Working for prescribed firewall requirement.

 A shell script installation file for **Linux iptables**, comes complete with a basic firewall policy.
-Now also includes a shell script file for post penetration testing of the installation for security compliance requirments.
+Also includes a shell script file for post penetration testing of the installation for security compliance requirments.

 ## IPTABLE SETTINGS
 ![Screenshot](Iptables.png)